Part of a series on Google. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Googlewhacking is the practice of entering a two word search into Google and getting only one search result.
-Although the practice of Googlewhacking has not mutated into any derivatives, it has shown evidence of being a contagious behavior which people not only share, but seek out.
+Googlewhacking is the practice of entering a two word search into Google and receiving only one search result.
+Googlewhacking is a persistent hobby online.

-Googlewhacking was originally described in this original email from Brooks Talley:
+Googlewhacking was first described in this original email from Brooks Talley from January 8th, 2002:

 … OK, this is kind of embarassing, but I've gotten addicted to looking